 And this is where the problem became tangible for me.
 First, let me clarify something.
 I find the whole “get rich quick” industry distasteful—really shameful stuff.
 But as long as it wasn’t affecting my business, I could let it slide.
 The issue here was that this trend was starting to affect me, my peers, and the reputation of our entire industry.

-People began conflating the established template industry with these get rich quick grifters.
-It’s an insult to the template creators who have been building high-quality, highly reputable work for many years.
-It’s demeaning to have our work compared to this kind of low-effort junk, and even worse, to have to explain and re-educate people that what we do is something entirely different.
+People began conflating the established template industry with the “get rich quick” crowd.
+It’s an insult to the template creators who have been slogging away, building high-quality, detail-oriented work for years.
+It’s demeaning to have our work compared to this low-effort junk, and even worse, to now have to explain that we’re not grifters as well.

-Now that Marc has been called out and the trend is starting to unravel, I’m relieved.
-What I—and hundreds of other legit template creators—do shouldn’t be lumped in with this mess.
+Now that the boilerplate trend is starting to unravel, I’m relieved.
+What I—and hundreds of other template creators—do shouldn’t be lumped in with this mess.
 We’ve been here long before it, and we’ll be here long after.